 Integrated solution for video surveillance at airports

-The Smart Camera Box from Phoenix Contact integrates the functions of conventional connection boxes equipped with standard DIN rail devices in a single device with compact housing.
+The Smart Ethernet Box from Phoenix Contact integrates the functions of conventional connection boxes equipped with standard DIN rails into one device with a compact housing.
 This saves you time during planning and installation.
 The integrated mounting adapter for wall and mast mounting makes installation much easier and quicker.
 You will experience time savings of up to 70% compared to conventional installations.
-Another significant advantage: the cameras are not accessible for maintenance work in regular operation, but they can be restarted via reboot function from the control center.
+Another significant advantage: cameras that are not accessible for maintenance work in regular operation can be restarted via reboot function from the control center.

-The Smart Camera Box from Phoenix Contact is also equipped with Managed Switches and can therefore be integrated actively into the control system monitoring via SNMP.
+The Smart Ethernet Box from Phoenix Contact is also equipped with Managed Switches and can therefore be integrated actively into the control system monitoring system via SNMP.
 Monitoring the status of the camera network is assured, and the components in the widely distributed areas are protected against overvoltage.